tetsuo/tetsuo.github.io/content/mailroom.md

 - **Equality Conditions First**: Since columns used in equality conditions (`=` or `IN`) are typically the most selective, they should come first.
 - **Range Conditions Next**: Columns used in range conditions (`>`, `<`, `BETWEEN`) should follow.

-## Job execution
+---

-Rather than polling the database for new batches, we'll build a lightweight worker that subscribes to a notification channel, tracks incoming events, and triggers the job retrieval query when either a specified **row limit** (based on received notifications) or a **timeout** is reached.
+## Collector behavior

-### Collector
+Instead of continuously polling the database for new batches, a lightweight service is set up to subscribe to a notification channel, monitor incoming events, and trigger the previously defined job retrieval query when either a certain **row limit** is reached (based on received notifications) or a **timeout** occurs.

 Here's how the job retrieval and batch execution are controlled: